awsdocs/aws-doc-sdk-examples/cpp/example_code/lambda/cpp_lambda/README.md

 make install
 ```

-## Build the application
+Now build the two Lambda functions used by the sample code.
+Because the Docker container is bound to the directory containing

-The next step is to build the two Lambda functions used by the sample code:
+this README, the source code can be accessed within the container at `/cpp_lambda`.

 1. Build the "Increment" Lambda function code.